Vandivier/afterecon/content/2013-11-10-was-the-government-shutdown-good-for-the-job-market.md

 ---
-title: Was the Government Shutdown Good for the Job Market?
+title: "Was the Government Shutdown Good for the Job Market?"
 date: 2013-11-10 18:02:33
 author: John Vandivier
 ---